gyanesh-m/Sentiment-analysis-of-financial-news-data/README.md

   * moneycontrol.com
   * thehindu.com.

-You have to specify the starting date , ending date ,entity/company name and webpage url.
+You have to specify the starting date, ending date, entity/company name and webpage url.
+Company name is required to be specified only in search_scrape.py.
+For archive_scraper.py, it iterates over all the names specified in the regexList.
+After the results are fetched ,sentiment of each day's news item is calculated by concatenating all the news articles for a day and taking its average.
 ## File Structure

 	USEFUL_FILES
+      -> regexList- Contains the regex for the company name to enhance search results and get more relevant results.
       -> search_scrape.py- Scrapes urls from the google search results.
       -> filter.py- Filters the relevant urls collected from google search results.
       -> archive_scraper.py - Scrapes urls from archives of various websites.